ABOUT THE SUBMISSION PROCESS | QUESTIONS?

-Recognition of an individual student, student team, or student organization who have demonstrated a commitment to the community or the building industry.
+Recognition of an individual student, student team, student organization, or student organization who has demonstrated a commitment to the community or the building industry.

 FIRM ACHIEVEMENT AWARD

-Recognition of an architecture firm for outstanding contributions to the community, advancement of the profession, intern development, or for producing distinguished architecture.
+Recognition of an architecture or design firm for outstanding contributions to the community, advancement of the profession, intern development, or for producing distinguished architecture.

 SOCIAL IMPACT AWARD